UK student visa requirements

-With hundreds of international students studying in the UK with INTO every year, we’ve got plenty of support to offer when it comes to applying for your visa.
-In fact, INTO students have a 99% visa success rate in the UK.
+With thousands of international students studying in the UK with INTO every year, we’ve got plenty of support to offer when it comes to applying for your UK student visa.

 What type of visa do I need to study in the UK?